 Draw the Skull

 Using an oil pastel, draw a skull.
 Use any teaching method that works for you.
-I demonstrated how to draw a simple skull then let the kids do theirs.
+I demonstrated how to draw a simple skull, then let the kids do their own.

 Painting the Skull

 Paint the skull and “bones” with white tempera paint.